 As suggestive of its title, delusional disorder requires the presence of at least one delusion that lasts for at least one month in duration.
 It is important to note that if an individual experiences hallucinations, disorganized speech, disorganized or catatonic behavior, or negative symptoms—in addition to delusions—they should not be diagnosed with delusional disorder as their symptoms are more aligned with a schizophrenia diagnosis.
 Unlike most other schizophrenia-related disorders, daily functioning is not overly impacted due to the delusions.
 Additionally, if symptoms of depressive or manic episodes present during delusions, they are typically brief compared to the duration of the delusions.

-The DSM-V (APA, 2013) has identified five main subtypes of delusional disorder to better categorize the symptoms of the individual’s disorder.
+The DSM-V-TR (APA, 2022) has identified five main subtypes of delusional disorder to better categorize the symptoms of the individual’s disorder.
 When making a diagnosis of delusional disorder, one of the following modifiers (in addition to mixed presentation) is included.
 Erotomanic delusion occurs when an individual reports a delusion of another person being in love with them.
 Generally speaking, the individual whom the convictions are about is of higher status, such as a celebrity.
 Grandiose delusion involves the conviction of having great talent or insight.
 Occasionally, patients will report they have made an important discovery that benefits the general public.
 Grandiose delusions may also take on religious affiliation, as people believe they are prophets or even God.
 Jealous delusion revolves around the conviction that one’s spouse or partner is/has been unfaithful.
 While many individuals may have this suspicion at some point in their relationship, a jealous delusion is much more extensive and generally based on incorrect inferences that lack evidence.
-Persecutory delusion involves the individual believing that they are being conspired against, spied on, followed, poisoned or drugged, maliciously maligned, harassed, or obstructed in pursuit of their long-term goals (APA, 2013).
+Persecutory delusion involves the individual believing that they are being conspired against, spied on, followed, poisoned or drugged, maliciously maligned, harassed, or obstructed in pursuit of their long-term goals (APA, 2022).
 Of all subtypes of delusional disorder, those experiencing persecutory delusions are the most at risk of becoming aggressive or hostile, likely due to the persecutory nature of their distorted beliefs.
 Finally, somatic delusion involves delusions regarding bodily functions or sensations.
 While these delusions can vary significantly, the most common beliefs are that the individual emits a foul odor despite attempts to rectify the smell; there is an infestation of insects on the skin; or that they have an internal parasite (APA, 2022).
 If no one delusion predominates, the mixed type specifier is used and if the dominant delusional belief cannot be clearly determined, use the unspecified type specifier.
 A separate specifier is used when the content of the delusions are deemed bizarre or implausible, not understandable, and not derived from ordinary life experience.

 You should have learned the following in this section: